lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 We have discussed many of the objects that play a part in the rendering of a scene.
 Now it's time to put them together into a comprehensive object model for graphics and visualization.

 In the *Visualization Toolkit* there are seven basic objects that we use to render a scene.
 There are many more objects behind the scenes, but these seven are the ones we use most frequently.
-The objects are listed in the following and illustrated in **Figure3-24**.
+The objects are listed in the following and illustrated in **Figure 3-24**.

 1. vtkRenderWindow --- manages a window on the display device; one or   more renderers draw into an instance of vtkRenderWindow.